What is the purpose of the machine-or-transformation test?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The machine-or-transformation test is a key criterion used to assess whether a claimed process in a patent application meets the patent eligibility requirements outlined by U.S. law.
-This test originated from the Supreme Court's decision in the Bilski case and focuses on two main aspects: whether the process is tied to a particular machine or apparatus, or whether it transforms a particular article into a different state or thing.
+The machine-or-transformation test serves as a crucial standard in determining whether a process claim in a patent application meets the eligibility requirements established under U.S. patent law.
+This test evaluates whether a process is patentable by either demonstrating that it is tied to a particular machine or apparatus or that it transforms a particular article into a different state or thing.

 Subscribe